Veos-Digital/Presentations/algebraofgraphics/index.md

 .container[
 Potential advantages of a simple and powerful data visualization tool.

-- Consulting projects require less time and effort.
+- Advisory projects require less time and effort.

 - Easier onboarding experience for new data scientists.
 ]